runrunicd/blog/content/posts/2023-07-27-inner-game/index.md

 #### 🔖 The Relationship Between Knowledge and Wisdom
-Knowledge is the projection of wisdom, which comes from God through gifts—experiences and reflection.
+Knowledge is the projection of wisdom, which comes from God through gifts — experiences and reflection.

 #### 🔖 Be Creative